delegate365/PowerShell/New-DAdministrator.md

 -D365Permission 'Portal Admin'`
 -Settings $settings
 ```
 Additional parameters and settings can be set the new user in one step.
+You can ssign multiple OUs and domains and separate them with a comma, as shown in this sample.

 ## Parameter Description
 ### Parameter -UserPrincipalName